golnarmordadi/Rust_Proxy_Contract/README.md

 If you hit any issues there and want to debug, you can try to run the following in each contract dir:
 `RUSTFLAGS="-C link-arg=-s" cargo build --release --target=wasm32-unknown-unknown --locked`

-## Ownership Spec: Proxy Contracts
+## Proxy Contracts: OWS Specification

 OWS is a specification for proxy contracts in Rust.
 It is a very simple, but flexible interface designed for the case where one contract is meant to hold assets (or rights) on behalf of other contracts.